-There are currently 5 million people in England at high risk of developing Type 2 diabetes.
-If current trends persist, one in three people will be obese by 2034 and one in ten will develop Type 2 diabetes.
-However, evidence exists which shows that many cases of Type 2 diabetes are preventable.
+There are currently five million people in England at high risk of developing Type 2 diabetes.
+If these trends persist, one in three people will be obese by 2034 and one in 10 will develop Type 2 diabetes.
+However, evidence shows that many cases of Type 2 diabetes are preventable.

 There is also strong international evidence which demonstrates how behavioural interventions, which support people to maintain a healthy weight and be more active, can significantly reduce the risk of developing the condition.

-The Healthier You: NHS Diabetes Prevention Programme (NHS DPP) will identify those at high risk and refer them onto an evidence-based behaviour change programme to help reduce their risk.
+The Healthier You: NHS Diabetes Prevention Programme (NHS DPP) will identify those at high risk and refer them onto a behaviour change programme.

 The NHS DPP is a joint commitment from NHS England, Public Health England and Diabetes UK.

-Healthier You: The NHS Diabetes Prevention Programme will start this year with a first wave of 27 areas covering 26 million people, half of the population, and making up to 20,000 places available.
+Healthier You: The NHS Diabetes Prevention Programme started in 2016 with a first wave of 27 areas covering 26 million people, half of the population, and making up to 20,000 places available.
 This will roll out to the whole country by 2020 with an expected 100,000 referrals available each year after.